 - Education: Here, it helps students have phenomenal experiences by interacting and engaging with virtual reality.
 For instance, it helps them to imagine and communicate with a 3-dimensional life-size replica of the human body.

-- Car recognition: Using the smartphone camera, it helps consumers to sit inside the car and experience the interior of the car.
+- Car recognition: Using the smartphone camera, helps consumers to sit inside the car and experience the interior of the car.
 There’s no need to download the application.

 - Object Detection: The AR+AI combination can be used to automatically generate and detect the location and size of objects within an image or video.
 This mobile-friendly model promotes contact between digital and physical objects.

 - Text Translation and Recognition: The AI model senses, reads, and converts text into an image.
 Augmented reality APIs are then employed to overlay translated text into the 3D world.

 As augmented reality mobile app development continues to advance, the ability to monitor and comprehend the 3D environment becomes crucial.
 Faster, smaller, and more precise AI models will play a vital role in enhancing AR functionality.
 These AI models will enable improved tracking, object recognition, and scene understanding, driving more immersive and interactive experiences.
 Additionally, as augmented reality app development progresses, there will be an expansion of AR interactions, incorporation of effects, and seamless connectivity with AR scenes.
 It is important to consider the augmented reality app development cost in implementing these cutting-edge technologies to ensure optimal results.